optseb/compound-ray/README.md

 # CompoundRay: A hardware-accelerated compound eye perspective renderer

-[CompoundRay](https://elifesciences.org/articles/73893) is a hardware-accellerated compound eye perspective rendering system and API built on top of the NVidia OptiX raytracing engine.
+[CompoundRay](https://elifesciences.org/articles/73893) is a hardware-accelerated compound eye perspective rendering system and API built on top of the NVidia OptiX raytracing engine.

 ## Building